Dear Fellow Diver:

 Our Undercover Diver’s Bio: F.M., a mother-of-two and schoolteacher, has been diving since 1979, but after a hiatus became enthusiastic in the mid-90s, visiting dive sites as different as Scapa Flow and the Outer Hebrides of Scotland, Iceland, and Vancouver Island, to the Caribbean, the Galapagos, Yemen, Baja, the Philippines and Truk Lagoon.
 Nowadays she often travels with a girlfriend, leaving her long-suffering husband at home.

 Diver’s Compass.
 A ten-dive package cost $499 in advance by PayPal (An extra day is $139).
-To make it a 3-dives-per-day add $39 per day. $95 extra for a trip to Isla Saona inc. 2 dives and lunch.
+To make it a 3-dives-per-day add $39 per day.
+Want to bet on sports and win?
+1xbet Ghana is the largest bookmaker in the world with great bonuses and odds. $95 extra for a trip to Isla Saona inc. 2 dives and lunch.
 Sharky’s Shop www.divingdr.com.
 Airbnb (twin bedroom & sofa) apartment for 6 nights $610. www.airbnb.com Self-catering, $250 per person goes a long way.
 Taxi airport transfer $100 (each way).
 Major credit cards accepted everywhere.
 Best time to go: Caribbean Season Dec – July.

 Sharky’s Shop, Bayahibe, Dominican Republic

 Diving (beginner) 5